All about cash deposit balance.

-Be it travelling for official purposes or personal reasons, outing with team members or dinner with family, health concerns may arise at any time.
-However, if you are covered by your employer through a group health insurance policy, you need not worry about the hospitalization expenses.
+Be it travelling for official purposes or personal reasons, outings with team members, or dinners with family, health concerns may arise at any time.
+However, if your employer covers you through a group health insurance policy, you need not worry about hospitalization expenses.

 A group health insurance policy is provided as a prerequisite at the time of joining.
-However, have you ever wondered how the employer offers group health insurance cover immediately after you join?
+However, have you ever wondered how the employer offers group health insurance coverage immediately after you join?

 Well, that’s the catch of cash deposit balance in health insurance policies.
 Now, let’s drill down into this cash deposit account and see how it affects you as an employee or employer.

-- Let’s start with how the group health insurance policy of an employer works.
+- Let’s start with how an employer’s group health insurance policy works.
 A company employs 50 employees and pays Rs.
 10,000 as a group insurance premium for all employees.

 - The amount mentioned above is paid for the existing 50 employees.
-But every year, some employees will leave, and some will join afresh.
+But, some employees will leave every year, and some will join afresh.
 The concern is about those employees joining afresh.